raynamcginnis/geolocation/README.md

 # Overview
 This application uses geolocation to determine a user's latitude.
-The user's latitude and the current month is used to determine if it's "Summer" or "Winter" where they are located, then a seasonal display is generated based on that information.
+The user's latitude and the current month are used to determine if it's "Summer" or "Winter" where they are located, then a seasonal display is generated based on that information.
 This application includes a loading display, summer display and winter display.

 ![React Props Comment Card](https://github.com/raynamcginnis/geolocation/blob/main/src/images/loading.png)